 Swimming at Punta Uva with Dad

 Dad and my trip to Costa Rica had so many highlights.
-As we traversed country, we swam in the most beautiful beaches I’ve ever seen, drank amazing pour-over Costa Rican coffee, ate bananas and some strange starchy orange vegetable from a roadside stand off the highway, got an adrenaline boost from a waterfall with the force of a thousand fire hydrants, and ate at every local soda we could find.
-Punta Uva stood out because it was absolutely pristine and too remote for the typical tourist.
+As we traversed the country, we swam in the most beautiful beaches I’ve ever seen, drank amazing pour-over Costa Rican coffee, ate delicious bananas from a roadside stand off the highway, got an adrenaline boost from a waterfall with the force of a thousand fire hydrants, and ate at every local soda we could find.
+Punta Uva stood out because it had absolutely pristine beaches and we could hear the howler monkeys!

 Dad and I flew back from Costa Rica right after Hurricane Irma.
 Luckily, we didn’t see any of Irma’s wrath, but we did end up having our connecting flight delayed in Fort Lauderdale on our way home.
-We spend an uncomfortable but hilarious night sleeping on the floor next to the luggage carousel – which would periodically turn on and throw suitcases into our sleeping faces.
+We spend a freezing but hilarious night sleeping on the floor next to the luggage carousel - which would periodically turn on and throw suitcases into our sleeping faces.

 My parents finished renovating their amazing 100-year-old house